Latest deals from trusted retailers

 Overall, I was very impressed with the Ocarro.
 I think that it’s has been carefully designed and well thought out.
 This pushchair has some great mod-cons: the seat folds up within the chassis, it’s sturdy on all terrains and perhaps, most importantly, my little boy was happy and comfortable within the pushchair.

-However, it isn’t perfect; I didn’t like the carrycot option and I found the chassis heavy to move around, overall, I liked a lot more than I disliked about the Occaro, so I would recommend this model to others.
+However, it isn’t perfect; I didn’t like the carrycot option and I found the chassis heavy to move around.
+Overall I would recommend this model to others if you’re looking for a smart buggy that can handle a range of terrains.